dhineshbalu/Plugin-for-events/README.md

 # build for production and view the bundle analyzer report
 npm run build --report

+#Emitter.js
+It should be included in a main.js so that user can create multiple event emitter from child to any parent in the DOM.
+It can be included in any frameworks like angular,react,vue js..
 ```

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).